ahmedmaghraby/vc-content/pages/glossary/what-is-b2b-ecommerce.md

                         <div class="col-md text">
                             <p class="text">EDI (stands for electronic data interchange) is a paperless highly efficient way to send various documents between companies (such as purchase orders and invoices).
 EDI lets businesses exchange information using a standardized format.
 It is generally used to help streamline the communication and build efficient workflow between a manufacturer and its supply chain.</p>
                             <p class="text">In retail industry, EDI helps cut costs while still maintaining a high level of customer service. </p>
                             <p class="text">EDI is not to be confused with a web store, however.
-Just like business to consumer and business to business e-commerce platforms, EDI and web stores serve different purposes.
+Just like business to consumer and B2B e commerce platforms, EDI and web stores serve different purposes.
 EDI is a more efficient way to handle communication between organizations regarding the recurring orders of standard goods, while a web store is more efficient when it comes to incidental purchases that do not need to be fully automated.
 Web stores are usually better for promoting new products to clients and exploring cross-selling and upselling options.</p>
                         </div>
                     </div>
                 </div>